 Second Line Stages, the first green independent stages in the United States, has opened its doors in the Lower Garden District of New Orleans.
 The $32 million project build the stages of the studio to the exact standards of the motion picture industry and to comply with the U.S. Green Building Council's LEED Silver Certification.

-Even New Orleans Mardi Gras celebration has gone green.
+Even Mardi Gras has gone green.
 Kern Studios, the largest producer of Carnival floats, began reducing the impact on the environment by using biodiesel in the tractors pulling floats along the parade routes and also reuses several of their floats for multiple Mardi Gras parades.
 The Krewe of Rex is using biodegradable string on their special Mardi Gras beads, preventing the beads from hanging in trees for extended periods of time.

 Adding to a section of environmentally friendly practices, New Orleans is incorporating green practices into its famous festivals.
 On September 5, 2009, Project 30-90, the city's first all green music festival, featured several of local musicians to support the initiative.